deepikasrinivasans/basic-nn-model/README.md

 ## THEORY

-1) Developing a Neural Network Regression Model AIM To develop a neural network regression model for the given dataset.
-THEORY Neural networks consist of simple input/output units called neurons (inspired by neurons of the human brain).
+1) Neural networks consist of simple input/output units called neurons (inspired by neurons of the human brain).
 These input/output units are interconnected and each connection has a weight associated with it.

 2) Regression helps in establishing a relationship between a dependent variable and one or more independent variables.
 Regression models work well only when the regression equation is a good fit for the data.
 Most regression models will not fit the data perfectly.